ghianninego/filta-frontend-assessment/readme.md

 ## Introduction: Frontend Assessment

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-Other tools used are React-Bootstrap, TailwindCSS and Headless UI.
+The application is created using Typescript and uses React-Bootstrap and TailwindCSS tools for designing the UI side.

-## Getting Started
+## Running the application

 1. Make sure you have node and npm installed in your environment.
-Then install needed packages by running `npm install` in the root folder.
+Then install the needed packages by running `npm install` in the root folder.
 2. Run the development server using either of the commands below.

 ```bash